🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 • Requests for photos

-• Late-night conversations
+• Late night conversations

-• Asking to move platforms
+• Requests to move apps

 Stage 5: Control or Exploitation

-• Demand more
+• Pressure you for more

-• Use guilt or fear
+• Use guilt

-• Pressure you to meet
+• Ask to meet in person

-At this stage, the “kind” person disappears.
+At this stage, the “kind” behaviour often disappears.

 Manipulation Tactics Groomers Use

-Groomers rely on psychology more than force.
+Groomers often rely on psychology rather than force.

-“You’re hurting me.”
+“You’re hurting my feelings.”

 “I thought you cared.”